 - How are the community and the current firefighters employed by the department at risk without the positions requested in this application?
 (3,000 characters) - What can't you do now that you could do before the personnel reductions/layoffs/attritions, or, if you are applying for new hires, what can't you do now that you could do with additional personnel? - Reiterate what you stated in the risk analysis question in the data section of the grant application. - o What types of incidents are you responding to most often? - What types of incidents have proven to be problematic?
 What is your typical turnout? - Do you have high hazard buildings or occupancies?
-What does NFPA say about staffing for these responses? - Remember, the most important thing is for you to tell your story and why this funding is critical to your members and the community you protect.

-- How will that risk be unequivocally reduced if awarded?
-(3,000 characters) - Discuss both 4-minute/4 personnel first unit and 8-minute/15 personnel full alarm statistics. - o Discuss EMS priority incidents and response times. - o Do you only dispatch a single engine for most responses? - Do you staff with less than 4 firefighters currently?
-If you would staff with 4 firefighters after the grant you would then be 100% compliant. - If your CAD system is capable of determining how many times you arrive at structural response with 15 personnel provide that information. - If you can make a good estimate of how often you would assemble 15 personnel within 8-minutes at full alarms you can provide that detail. - For more complex jurisdictions, you may need to complete a Geographic Information Systems computer modeling assessment.
+What does NFPA say about staffing for these responses? - Remember, the most important thing is for you to tell your story and why this funding is critical to your members and the community you protect. - How will that risk be unequivocally reduced if awarded?
+(3,000 characters) - Explain how your firefighters and community will be safer. - What specifically is making them safer. - Discuss the statistics and importance of the additional arriving personnel based on the standards. - Discuss EMS priority incidents and response times. - o Do you only dispatch a single engine for most responses? - Do you staff with less than 4 firefighters currently?
+If you would staff with 4 firefighters after the grant you would then be 100% compliant. - If your CAD system is capable of determining how many times you arrive at structural response with 15-17 personnel (depending on the standard), provide that information. - If you can make a good estimate of how often you would assemble 15-17 personnel (depending on the standard) within 8-minutes at full alarms you can provide that detail. - For more complex jurisdictions, you may need to complete a Geographic Information Systems computer modeling assessment.
 Contact the IAFF Grants Department staff (firegrants@iaff.org) for additional information.